 Neutron irradiation experiments of RAFM steels up to 70 DPA in a fission reactor at 330-340°C [18] show irradiation causing hardening and embrittlement, with saturation of these effects occurring at high doses.
-Dislocation loops with Burgers vector of $\frac{a}{2}\langle 111 \rangle$ and $a\langle 100 \rangle$ are commonly observed [4,19], with their relative abundances depending on irradiation condition and alloy composition.
-RAFM steel will be used as the first wall material of the demonstration fusion plants, known as DEMO, which are expected to experience lifetime neutron irradiation doses between 1 to 10 DPA [20].
-Also, Gilbert et al. [21] performed neutron transport calculations.
+Dislocation loops with Burgers vector of $\frac{a}{2}\langle 111 \rangle$ and $a\langle 100 \rangle$ are commonly observed [4, 19], where their relative abundances depend on the irradiation conditions and alloy composition.
+RAFM steel will be used as the first wall material of the demonstration (DEMO) fusion plants, which are expected to experience lifetime neutron irradiation doses between 1 to 10 DPA [20].
+Besides, Gilbert et al. [21] performed neutron transport calculations.
 Depending on the design and position of the first wall made of Eurofer, the rate of damage accumulation can range from 8 to 20 DPA per full power year.

-In real operating conditions, components of fission and fusion plants can be subjected to applied tensile or compressive stresses due to gravity or magnetic fields.
-Misalignment of components due to human operation or swelling of materials in limited space can also cause enormous stress to materials, leading to stress-induced anisotropic dimensional changes referred to as creep [22].
-Numerous phenomenological models [23,24] based on assumed microstructural evolution were proposed to explain irradiation-induced creep and swelling.
+In real operating conditions, components of fission and fusion plants can be subjected to applied tensile or compressive stresses due to gravity or magnetic field.
+Misalignment of components due to human operation or swelling of materials in limited space can also cause enormous stress to materials.
+Stress-induced anisotropic dimensional change is referred as creep [22].
+Numerous phenomenological models [23, 24] based on assumed microstructure evolution were proposed to explain irradiation-induced creep and swelling.

-As it is technologically challenging to monitor changes in materials' properties in an extreme radiation environment in situ, computer simulations have the potential to improve our understanding of materials' behavior under irradiation.
-While state-of-the-art molecular dynamics (MD) simulations of consecutive collision cascades can feasibly reach doses of 1 DPA [25,26], these types of simulations are computationally intensive.
+As it is technologically challenging to monitor changes in materials properties in an extreme radiation environment in-situ, computer simulations have the potential to improve our understanding of materials behavior under irradiation.
+While state-of-the-art molecular dynamics (MD) simulations of consecutive collision cascades can feasibly reach doses of 1 DPA [25, 26], these type of simulations are computationally intensive.
 For system sizes that can accommodate the formation of extended dislocation microstructure, requiring to the order of a million atoms [27], it is prohibitively expensive to conduct a comprehensive collision cascade study across a parameter space with multiple stochastically independent simulations.